joshschmelzle/post-mortems/mtu.markdown

 On the Aruba controller, one would show up in `show ap association` and `show user-table`.
 While the problematic clients would only show up in `show ap association`, this means they're associated at L2, but they don't have L3 connectivity.

-Analyzing Splunk showed DHCPOFFERs followed by DHCPDISCOVERs in what looked like a loop.
-I checked the InfoBlox DHCP pools (VLAN pooling), L3 configs and assignments between Nokia PE and Aruba Controllers, and the controller configs.
+Analyzing Splunk showed DHCPOFFERs followed by DHCPDISCOVERs which looks like some sort of loop.
+I checked the InfoBlox DHCP pools (VLAN pooling /24s), L3 configs and assignments between Nokia PE and Aruba Controllers, and the primary/backup controller configs.
 Checks passed.

-But then I found that packets were being fragmented from the router to the campus AP:
+But then I found that packets were being fragmented from the router to campus AP:

 `size 1473`: